London Stadium: Design and construction

-Olympic design

 Design brief

-During London's bid for the games, promotional materials featured a main stadium with a roof "designed to wrap itself around the venue like muscles supporting the body"; however, at that time there had been no formal design brief agreed.
-While the bidding process was ongoing, West Ham had talks with the ODA about contributing to the development of a multi-purpose stadium, should London win the bid.
-The government preferred to produce a brief for an athletics-only stadium that would be largely disassembled after the games, with the lower tier remaining in place as a permanent athletics facility to replace the Crystal Palace National Sports Centre.
-With the original Olympic design finalised and being built, the government had a change of heart, and a bidding process was launched for post-Olympic tenants.
+During London's bid for the games, promotional materials featured a main stadium with a roof "designed to wrap itself around the venue like muscles supporting the body".
+The government preferred to produce a brief for an athletics-only stadium that would be largely disassembled after the Games, with the lower tier remaining in place as a permanent athletics facility to replace the Crystal Palace National Sports Centre.

-On 13 October 2006, the London Organising Committee of the Olympic and Paralympic Games (LOCOG) confirmed that it had selected Sir Robert McAlpine and Populous with whom to start exclusive negotiations to fulfil the eventual design-and-build contract of the new Olympic Stadium after no other organisations met the bidding criteria.
+On 13 October 2006, the London Organising Committee of the Olympic and Paralympic Games (LOCOG) selected Sir Robert McAlpine and Populous to start exclusive negotiations to fulfil the design-and-build contract of the Stadium, after no other organisations met the bidding criteria.
 The stadium design was launched on 7 November 2007.

-Original structure details
+Construction

 Construction of the stadium commenced three months early in May 2008, after the bowl of the structure had been excavated and the area cleared.
 The building of the stadium was completed in March 2011 reportedly on time and under budget, with the athletics track laid in October 2011.

 The stadium's track-and-field arena is excavated out of the soft clay found on the site, around which is permanent seating for 25,000, built using concrete "rakers".
 The natural slope of the land is incorporated into the design, with warm-up and changing areas dug into a semi-basement position at the lower end.
 Spectators enter the stadium via a podium level, which is aligned with the top of the permanent seating bowl.
 A lightweight demountable steel and pre-cast concrete upper tier was built up from this "bowl" to accommodate a further 55,000 spectators.